The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

-You see ads everywhere.
+It’s no secret our world is more noisy than ever before.
+We see ads everywhere.
 Online, on the radio, beside the highway.
-All desperate for attention.
-We are surrounded by more choices and noise than ever before, because thousands of companies are competing for our business.
-And in our modern, noisy world, how can your message ever rise above the noise?
-This book can show you how.
+All competing for our attention.
+And in this modern digital world, how can your message rise above the noise?
+This book shows how.

-1. The leading brand in any category is usually the one who “got there first.”
+1. The leading brand in any category is usually who “got there first”

 The basic issue in marketing is creating a category you can be first in.
 It’s the law of leadership: It’s better to be first than it is to be better.
 It’s much easier to get into the mind first than to try to convince someone you have a better product than the one that did get there first.